aedart/athenaeum/docs/archive/next/etags/evaluator/README.md

 ```

 However, when a request contains a preconditions, e.g. [`If-None-Match`](https://httpwg.org/specs/rfc9110.html#field.if-none-match), then it is processed.
-In the case of the following, the [`If-None-Match`](https://httpwg.org/specs/rfc9110.html#field.if-none-match) precondition
-fails because the etag value matches the resource's etag  and therefore
+In the example below, the precondition fails because the etag value matches the resource's etag.
-a [304 Not Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) response is returned.
+Therefore, a [304 Not Modified](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304) response is returned.

+**Request (_with precondition_)**

 ```txt
 GET /users/42 HTTP/1.1
 If-None-Match: "a81283f2670a78cd4c5a2e56cb0cd4ef5e357eb1"
 ```

+**Response (_If-None-Match precondition failed_)**

 ```txt
 HTTP/1.1 304 Not Modified
 ```

-Thus, the controller or route action is never executed.
+The controller or route action is never executed.
 Instead, an exception is thrown and the application converts it into an appropriate response.
+If the precondition had passed instead, then controller or route action would had been processed (_in this example_).

+## The Evaluator

 You are free to implement the evaluation logic how you see fit, in your application.
-The above shown examples are only meant to demonstrate the general process.
+The previous shown examples are only meant to demonstrate the general process.
 The rest is up to you.

-## The Evaluator
+The following highlights how to instantiate an `Evaluator` instance.

 The `Evaluator::make()` method accepts 3 arguments: